demisto/content/Packs/ReversingLabs_A1000/Integrations/ReversingLabsA1000v2/README.md

 ReversingLabs A1000 advanced Malware Analysis Platform.
-This integration was integrated and tested with version xx of ReversingLabs A1000 v2
+This integration was integrated and tested with versions 8.0.0 and up of ReversingLabs A1000.

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-reversinglabs-a1000-v2).